rjvim/blog-tailwind-markdoc/src/pages/blog/git-workflow-for-software-versioning.md

 - `feature` branch: This is where you develop a feature, big or small, it has an impact on the product.
 - `hotfix` branch: This is where you fix bugs or do some tweaking.

+### Concept 3

+When you deploy code to customers, you and your customer both should be able to determine easily which version of code/software they are using.
+This customer might be external, internal like QA.

 ## Developing a Feature(s)

 Let's assume your current software version is 1.2.0, and now you want to make a release: 1.3.0.
 What are you going to release in 1.3.0?
 A few features!
 It's not essential that you develop a single feature in every release.
 Now, as that confusion is out of the way, your team has a great way to align: what is the team working on?
 "Release 1.3.0" - What goes into it?
 A, B, C, D!